 North Somerset Model Society meets twice a month.
-The 2nd Tuesday of each month is our business meeting at the Ebdon Arms Public House in Wick St Lawrence, and the 4th Sunday of the month is our model making meeting at the Helicopter Musuem.
+The 2nd Tuesday of each month is our "business" meeting at the Ebdon Arms Public House in Wick St Lawrence, and one Sunday of each month is our model making meeting at the Helicopter Museum.
 Please take a look at the Club news page for the next meeting details.

 In July we hold our Annual Model Show which is well attended by IPMS Clubs from all around the country and traders.
 We also attend other IPMS club shows as well as the National in Telford

 All our meetings are held in Weston-Super-Mare at the Helicopter Museum, BS24 8PP